rwightman/posenet-python/README.md

 ### Usage

-There are two demo apps to try the PoseNet model.
-They are very basic and could be made more performant.
+There are three demo apps in the root that utilize the PoseNet model.
+They are very basic and could definitely be improved.

-The first time these apps are run (or the library is used) model weights will be downloaded for the TFJS version and converted on the fly.
+The first time these apps are run (or the library is used) model weights will be downloaded from the TensorFlow.js version and converted on the fly.

-For both demos, the model can be specified by using its ordinal id (0-3) or integer depth multiplier (50, 75, 100, 101).
+For all demos, the model can be specified with the '--model` argument by using its ordinal id (0-3) or integer depth multiplier (50, 75, 100, 101).
 The default is the 101 model.

 #### image_demo.py